math-a3k/django-ai/docs/apps/bayesian_networks.rst

 ``Run inference on the network``
     This will run the Inference on the current state of the network.

-    It will initialize or create all the BayesPy Nodes, initialize the Inference Engine of BayesPy and perform the inference with it.
+    It will initialize or create all the BayesPy Nodes, initialize the Inference Engine of BayesPy, perform the inference with it and the appropriate tasks corresponding to the `Network Type`.
 Once is run, it will save all the results in the Bayesian Network object and the corresponding in each Node, generating the Node image where corresponds and updating the timestamps.
 See the API section for accesing the results.

 ``Reset inference on the network``
     This will reset (set to `None`) all the engine- and inference-related fields in the network.

 ``Re-initialize the random number generator``
     This will reinitialize Python's random number generator.
-For unknown reasons yet, sometimes the Inference Engine gets stuck, re-initializing the RNG and reseting the inference may solve the issue without restarting the server.
+For unknown reasons yet, sometimes the Inference Engine gets stuck, re-initializing the RNG and resetting the inference may solve the issue without restarting the server.

 API
 ===

-For integrating the objects into your code, you simply have to import the Django model whenever deemed neccesary and get the network you want to use:
+For integrating the objects into your code, you simply have to import the Django model whenever deemed necessary and get the network you want to use:

 .. code-block:: python